aaronkarp123/HaptEQ/README.md

-# SketchEQ
+# HaptEQ
-All files related to the SketchEQ system.
+All files related to the HaptEQ system.

 Have questions?
-Go to the Wiki page here: https://github.com/aaronkarp123/SketchEQ/wiki
+Go to the Wiki page here: https://github.com/aaronkarp123/HaptEQ/wiki